h2oai/h2o-3/h2o-clustering/README.md

 `AbstractEmbeddedH2OConfig`, which is considered to be fixed, it is possible to put this module on a classpath of even older H2Os which contain `AbstractEmbeddedH2OConfig`.
 This enables assisted clustering even to legacy H2O versions.

+## Testing

+This module, besides its own test suite, is tested in Kubernetes environment inside the `h2o-k8s` module.